bem/bem-core/README.md

 Browsers with more then 2% users get full compliant support, more then 0.5% — partially compliant (which means that data is accessible but not necessary 100% functional).
-New features testing is not provided by us for  browsers with less then 0.5% users.
+New features testing is not provided by us for  browsers with less than 0.5% users.

 ### Desktop
 #### Fully compliant